 PepsiCo has taken several important steps to ensure we are employing responsible advertising practices.
-We joined the International Food & Beverage Alliance, a Swiss-based NGO, comprising multinational food and beverage manufacturers, to adopt a worldwide voluntary commitment to advertise to children under the age of 12 only products that meet specific nutrition criteria.
+We helped found the International Food & Beverage Alliance (IFBA), a Swiss-based NGO comprising multinational food and beverage manufacturers, to adopt a worldwide voluntary commitment to advertise to children under the age of 12 only those products that meet specific nutrition criteria.
 PepsiCo also adopted a global company policy that is consistent with IFBA's policy.

 In 2010, we announced strict science-based criteria that state that only our most nutritious products, such as Quaker Oats, meet the standard for advertising to children under the age of 12.
 We achieved 99 percent compliance with this policy by the end of 2012 in globally representative markets such as Russia, China, Saudi Arabia and six countries in the EU, all of which were monitored for compliance with our Advertising to Children Policy.

 We achieved 100 percent compliance with our U.S. and Canada pledges restricting advertising to children under age 12.

 We strengthened our Advertising to Children Policy in 2012 to define advertising to children to mean that we will not buy advertising in programs with an audience profile consisting of more than 35 percent of children under 12 years of age.
 Previously, our policy applied to audiences consisting of more than 50 percent of children under 12 years of age.
 This policy change is currently being rolled out and will be fully implemented by the end of 2013.

 Additionally, we achieved 100 percent compliance in the U.S. and Canada, as verified by the Children's Food & Beverage Advertising Initiative and Advertising Standards Canada, respectively.